pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/SS/Washington's_Presidency.md

 17. The National Bank would help the government **collect taxes, print money, and make loans.**

 18. A **Yeoman** is an independent farmer.

+### Alexander Hamilton Reading

+19. Alexander Hamilton was born in **The West Indies**.

+20. **A description of a hurricane** first brought Hamilton to prominance.

+21. **Local leaders sponsored him** to get to America.

+33. Hamilton held the position of **Aide-de-camp** under Washington during the American Revolution.

+34. Hamilton married **Elizabeth Schuyler**.

+35. Hamilton was initially a **poor immigrant** in America.

+36. Hamilton viewed human nature as **primarily self-interested**.

+37. According to Federalists, **educated and wealthy men** should govern the country.

+38. Federalists thought that **national power was more important**.

+39. Hamilton wanted to develop a **strong and diverse** economy.

+40. The main basis of the U.S. economy in 1790 was **agriculture**.

+41. Hamilton proposed the **assumption of state debts** to Congress in 1790.

+42. Hamilton proposed a **national bank**.

+43. Hamilton interpreted the Constitution as **loose construction**.

+44. Hamilton used the **Elastic Clause** to justify the national bank.

+45. The primary purpose of Hamilton's national bank was to collect taxes and provide stable currency.

+46. Hamilton planed to use federal government power to strengthen the economy.

+47. Hamilton initially viewed the French Revolution with hopeful optimism.

+48. Hamilton ultimately favored **Great Britain**.

+49. Hamilton admired Great Britain because of **its power and stability**.

+50. Hamilton rose to prominence with **ability and ambition**.

+51. Hamilton wanted **strong federal power**.

+52. Hamilton wanted **responsible debt management** on governmnet finances.

+53. Hamilton got his plan passed with **compromise on capital location**.

+54. The capital was located in **the Potomac River region** as part of Hamilton's compromise.

+55. Southern states initially **opposed** Hamilton's debt plan.

+56. The main Southern objection to Hamilton's debt plan was the fact that **they have already paid their debts**.

+57. The Bank of the United States was established in **1791**.